wlsdzyzl/flemme-docs/docs/source/archi.rst

 =====================
 Model Architectures
 =====================
-Flemme supports various architectures for segmentation, reconstruction and generation tasks, but they are all built from a base encoder-decoder architecture.
+Flemme supports various architectures for classification, segmentation, reconstruction and generation tasks, which are all built from a base encoder-decoder architecture.

 Base Architectures
 ==================